Hamilton Williams Campus Center #324

 Mary joined Counseling Services in April of 2017 to provide counseling, information and advocacy services to OWU students who have been affected by crime through our Survivors of Crime Assistance Program (SOCAP).
 She is licensed as an independent social worker with a supervisory designation through the State of Ohio Counselor, Social Worker and Marriage and Family Therapist Board.
 She has a Master’s degree in Clinical Social Work from the Ohio State University.
 While Mary has many years of experience as a skilled generalist (counseling young adults with matters of stress management, depression, anxiety, grief and more) she is also a certified trauma practitioner and assists our students in managing symptoms resulting from their experience with either recent or past crime victimization.
 She is especially accomplished in understanding and treating the emotional effects of victims of sexual assault, child abuse and neglect, those who have witnessed domestic violence and those who have alcohol or drug addicted family members or loved ones.
 Mary enjoys spending time with family, binge watching her favorite sitcoms, baking and bicycling.

-Vicki is the department Office Manager and has been with the Counseling Services for 15 years.
+Vicki is the department Office Manager and has been with the Counseling Services since 2001.
 She makes the office a friendly, welcoming experience, helps with scheduling, and is the general go-to person for students seeking services.
 Vicki has 25+ years of experience working in the field of mental health, seven of those years being with HelpLine, Delaware’s 24-hour crisis hotline.
 She is licensed as a Social Work Assistant by the State of Ohio.
 Vicki finds great satisfaction in her role of assisting Ohio Wesleyan students.